 - You can propagate from your own cuttings, which is very easy to do.
 Just cut off a few stems, and sit them in water until they form roots.
 Then you’re good to plant or give to a friend.

 Harvest the plant just before the plant flowers by cutting off the top five to six inches of growth.
 Leave the tough, woody parts.

-It’s best to harvest thyme in morning after the dew has dried.
+It’s best to harvest thyme in the morning after the dew has dried.

 What to do with Thyme

-I have several recipes, and salad dressing that I add fresh thyme to.
+I have several recipes and salad dressings that I add fresh thyme to.
 I love being able to go out in the garden and clip a few sprigs of thyme when I need it.
 Just so you know fresh herbs at the grocery store are quite pricey.
 So you are saving a lot of money by having them accessible in your garden.